toazd/php_outline/README.md

  can get definitions more quickly without going off on time-consuming tangents that may cause you to lose focus on whatever you were studying.

- This tool significantly simplifies the process of learning how God defines His own words and it does so by comparing scripture to scripture.
+ This tool significantly simplifies the process of learning at least one way that God defines His own words and it does so by comparing scripture to scripture.
 The King James version (1769) is the only resource used (John 6:63, 17:17, 1 Corinthians 2:13).

  If you don't believe that the King James Bible is a fulfillment of God's promise to preserve His word and every word of it is pure than this tool is not for you (John 8:42-47).